Month: January 2018

 Telemedicine provides benefits in cost and efficiency, especially for populations in rural or geographically isolated areas.
 Patients who would otherwise be unable to receive treatment due to location can engage with healthcare providers remotely through telemedicine.

 Telemedicine has also become more affordable to implement.
-When combined with increased patient information security and new technologies which make remote monitoring more efficient, telemedicine becomes a much more viable healthcare option.
+When combined with increased patient information security and new technologies that make remote monitoring more efficient, telemedicine becomes a much more viable healthcare option.

 3. Big Data in Healthcare